Yvonne Reddick: Work

 In 2019, Reddick was awarded the first prize of £500 in the Ambit Poetry Competition for her poem 'In the Burning Season', a "wild fiery folkloric poem", selected by the poet Liz Berry.
 In 2020, she published Poetry, Grief and Healing, "a collection of moving and uplifting poems by leading poets", with Dog Horn Publishing; and following her book about Hughes as an ecopoet, she published another, Anthropocene Poetry: Place, Environment, and Planet, with Palgrave Macmillan in 2023.
 The same year, Reddick also published her debut collection, Burning Season, with Bloodaxe Books, which won the 2023 Best UK First Collection for Ecopoetry at the Laurel Prize ceremony and was shortlisted for the Scottish Poetry Book of the Year 2023.
 Writing for Harriet Books, Rebecca Morgan Frank noted that "[d]estruction and care coexist throughout" the collection, calling it a reflection of "our human contradictions."
 The collection was later shortlisted for the 2025 ASLE-UKI Book Prize.
 The collection's title poem 'Burning Season' was awarded the third prize in the Ginkgo Prize for Ecopoetry 2022.

 A documentary film titled Searching for Snow Hares and written, presented and narrated by Reddick was produced in 2023-2024.
 She worked on this six year long project with the Bristol-based filmmaker, photographer and biologist Aleksander Domanski, who directed and produced the film.
 It was shortlisted for the British Mountaineering Council's Women in Adventure Film Competition 2023.
 A recent report says the duo are "filming unique wildlife in California" as part of a new project, titled Forest Fires and Snowshoe Hares, to study animals "coping with climate change."

 In 2024, Reddick was among a number of writers to urge the government to set up a dedicated writing centre for the North at Newcastle's Bolbec Hall.
+In 2026, she was on the shortlist for Dialect Presss inaugural DIRT Plantable Poetry Competition.

 Previously, she has also edited two autumn issues of Magma: with Adam Lowe, Magma 75 – "Loss"; and with Maya Chowdhry and Cheryl Moskowitz, Magma 81 – "Anthropocene".